angular/angular/src/lib/tree/tree.md

 The `TreeControl` controls the expand/collapse state of tree nodes.
 Users can expand/collapse a tree node recursively through tree control.
 For nested tree node, `getChildren` function need to pass to the `NestedTreeControl` to make it work recursively.
+The `getChildren` function may return an observable of children for a given node, or an array of children.
 For flattened tree node, `getLevel` and `isExpandable` functions need to pass to the `FlatTreeControl` to make it work recursively.

 ### Toggle